jakeevans00/witness-the-fitness/README.md

 - Visualize exercise progress
 - Add BMI calculations & make sign up more personalized
 - Make radial progress bars for overview page (see if workout, calories, and weight has been completed)
+- Limit # of times you can add weight per day (to once)
+- Deploy to Pockethost